ishanasahota/rnd_chemical_inventory_final/README.md

 Lot Number, Nominal Amount, Manufacturer and Expiry Date.
 Input all of those, and it will save automatically to the excel file.
 Once you are done scanning, click 'yes' to exit scanning, and if the window doesn't close, press command + option + esc to close the python tab.
 Then open the excel file, save it, and press 'Share' at the top and upload the new, updated copy back to OneDrive.
+There is also a deletion.py, which delets expired or empty bottles after 30 days, giving you enough time to reorder!

 Never open the excel file off of your desktop, only download it from OneDrive to ensure you have the newest copy